Updated: Oct 29, 2022

-"Every year I develop my art skills which brings us to my recent years when I started to work with other artists and musicians to create records." - Wad Haj Yousif
+"Every year I develop my art skills which bring us to my recent years when I started to work with other artists and musicians to create records." - Wad Haj Yousif

 Stage Name: Wad Haj Yousif